kjkszpj/arm-history/README.md

 -	MMU
 -	I cache, D cache
 -	SCU enable
--	physical pages
+-	physical pages alloc
 -	slb
 -	kmalloc
 -	TTB1
 -	DIV & printf
+-   careless interrupt handler

 ---
 ###	feature
 -	I cache, D cache enable (not fully managed for now)
--	allow TTB1 (can NOT use on other architecture, delete / compatible)
+-	allow TTB1 (can NOT use on other architecture, delete / 兼容)

 ###	hard feature
 -	swap
 -	file system
 -	vmalloc
+-   CPU1
--	pae
+-   L2 cache
--	arm-fast context switch extension?

 ###	things that is not implemented here
 -	all kinds of flag, cpu info